System Design Space

 About the book

 "A Philosophy of Software Design" is one of the most cited modern books on software design.
-John Osterhout, Stanford professor and author of Tcl/Tk, presents a philosophy for dealing with complexity through proper modularization, information hiding, and strategic thinking.
+John Ousterhout, Stanford professor and creator of Tcl/Tk, frames good design not as a bag of patterns, but as the sustained ability to keep complexity under control.

 Detailed review